 Students must select an advisor upon entry into the program, and, in consultation with the advisor, file a plan of study that indicates which option the student will follow.
 This plan of study must be completed within the student's first 20 hours of graduate study in order for the student to continue in the program.
 The following depicts the program.
 The core is common to all students.
-Then the thesis and the specialty project and comprehensive examination program requirements are listed.
+Then the thesis and the specialty project and comprehensive examination program requirements are listed

-THE THESIS OPTION PROGRAM
+THE THESIS OPTION PROGRAM I Core Requirements

-THE THESIS OF HOW I ROUNAIN

-I. Core Requ airements Hours
+Hours

-PG 610 P roseminar in Issues and Ethics 5
+PG 610 Proseminar in Issues and Ethics

-esearch Methods
+5 PG 619 Research Methods 5

 Two of the following three theory courses:

 PG 618 Personality,

-History and Systems, or

-PG 650 Learning 10

-otal 20

-II Assessmen nt Hours

-11. ndividual Intelligence Testing

-One of the 0

-Measurement of Human Behavior,

-Objective Personality Testing, or

-Projective Personality Appraisal 5

-•

-otal 11

-III.
-Intervent ion or Specialty Sequence Hours

-dvanced Behavior Pathology 5

-One of the

-Behavior Modification,

-PG 624 Psychotherapy, or

-PG 684 Seminar in Psychotherapy and

-Behavior Change 5

-OR

-Two Psycho ology courses, 5 credits

-of whic ch may be PG 690 10

-T otal 10

-IV.
-Specializa ation Hours

-PG 690 In ndependent Study and/or

-PG 695 P racticum/Internship 10

-Т otal 20

-17 Thesis Hours

-٧. hesis

-otal Thesis Program 61

-1 otai Thesis Frogram 01

-THE SPECIALTY PROJECT AND

-C OMPREHENSIVE EXAMINATION PROGRAM

-T. Core Hours

-1. roseminar in Issues and Ethics

-esearch Methods

-following three theory courses:

-Personality,

-History and Systems, or

-PG 650 Learning 10
+PG 620 History and Systems, or PG 650 Learning 10

-otal 20

-1 Utai 20

-II.
-Hours

-PG 670 Individual Intelligence Assessment 6

-PG 675 Objective Personality Testing, or

-PG 676 Projective Personality Appraisal 10

-Total 16

-III.
-Intervention or Specialty Sequence Hours

-PG 623 Advanced Behavior Pathology 5

-Two of the following:

-PG 612 Behavior Modification, PG 624 Psychotherapy, or

-PG 684 Seminar in Psychotherapy and

-Behavior Change 10

-OR .

-Three Psychology courses, 5 credits of which may be PG 690 15

-Total 15

-137 Hours

-IV.
-Specialization Class content electives

-PG 695 Practicum

-Total 19
+Total 20 Il Assessment PG 670 Individual Intelligence Testing One of the following: PG 660 Measurement of Human Behavior, PG 675 Objective Personality Testing, or PG 676 Projective Personality Appraisal Total Hours 6 5 11 III Intervention or Specialty Sequence PG 623 Advanced Behavior Pathology One of the following: PG 612 Behavior Modification, PG 624 Psychotherapy, or Hours 5 PG 684 Seminar in Psychotherapy and Behavior Change OR Two Psychology courses, 5 credits of which may be PG 690 Total 5 10 10 IV Specialization Hours PG 690 Independent Study and/or PG 695 Practicum/Internship Electives Total 10 10 20 V Thesis Hours PG 699 Thesis Total Thesis Program 0 61 THE SPECIALTY PROJECT AND COMPREHENSIVE EXA AMINATION PROGRAM I Core PG 610 Proseminar in Issues and Ethics PG 619 Research Methods Two of the following three theory courses: PG 618 Personality, PG 620 History and Systems, or PG 650 Learning Total Hours 5 5 5 10 20 II Assessment PG 670 Individual Intelligence Assessment Two of the following: PG 660 Measurement of Human Behavior, PG 675 Objective Personality Testing, or PG 676 Projective Personality Appraisal Total Hours 6 10 16 III Intervention or Specialty Sequence PG 623 Advanced Behavior Pathology Two of the following: PG 612 Behavior Modification, Hours 5 PG 624 Psychotherapy, or PG 684 Seminar in Psychotherapy and Behavior Change OR Three Psychology courses, 5 credits of which may be PG 690 ) 15

-v.
-Special Project or Comprehensive Examination PG 698 Special Project, or Hours

-PG 999 Comprehensive Examination 0

-Total Special Project or Comprehensive Examination Program 70
+Total 15 IV Specialization Class content electives PG 695 Practicum Hours 10 9 Total 19 V Special Project or Comprehensive Examination PG 698 Special Project, or Hours PG 999 Comprehensive Examination Total Special Project or Comprehensive Examination Program 0 70

-Psychology (PG)
+PSYCHOLOGY (PG)

-610. Pro-Seminar in Issues and Ethics (5).
+610 Pro-Seminar in Issues and Ethics (5)

 Core course.
-Pr., gradu-

-ate standing.
+Pr., graduate standing.
 A study of professional values, ethics, and assumptions.
-En will be on American Psychological Association guidelines.

-winter and summer quarters.
+Emphasis will be on American Psychological Association guidelines.
+Offered winter and summer quarters

-611. Advanced General Psychology (5).
-Pr., graduate stand This course covers topics, facts, terminology, and concepts discipline of psychology.
-Offered fall quarter.
+611 Advanced General Psychology (5)

+Pr., graduate standing.
+This course covers topics, facts, terminology, and concepts of the discipline of psychology.
+Offered fall quarter

-612. Principles of Behavior Modification (5).
+612 Principles of Behavior Modification (5)

 Lec.
 4, Prac.
-3, Pr.,

-departmental approval.

-Learning reviewed with emphasis on the modification of behavior.
-Group and single subject research, data gathering ments and designs are compared, constructed, and used in a vised practicum.
-Offered fall and spring quarters. instru-
+3, Pr., departmental approval.
+Learning reviewed with emphasis on the modification of human behavior.
+Group and single subject research, data gathering instruments and designs are compared, constructed, and used in a supervised practicum.
+Offered fall and spring quarters

-613. r., PG
+613 Advanced Behavior Modification (5)

-612, departmental approval.

-Analysis of the literature of behavior modification and partic in a supervised practicum.
-May be repeated for a maximum hours are districted winter and supervised practicum.

-hours credit.
-Offered winter and summer quarters.
+Lec.
+4, Prac.
+3, Pr., PG 612, departmental approval.
+Analysis of the literature of behavior modification and participation in a supervised practicum.
+May be repeated for a maximum of 15 hours credit.
+Offered winter and summer quarters

-614. Personnel Selection and Utilization (5).
+614 Personnel Selection and Utilization (5)

 Pr., PG 611 or 10 hours graduate psychology credit.
 Application of behavior principles to recruiting, selecting, evaluating, and training of factory, office, labor, and professional personnel.
-Offered spring quarter.
+Offered spring quarter